WCF BREEDING AND REGISTRATION RULES FOR ALL MEMBER CLUBS

-Cats with a congenital abnormality may not be bred from and may not be sold for breeding.
+Cats with a congenital anomaly may not be bred and may not be sold for breeding.

 Each WCF member club decides, with the guidance of it’s judges, on the local outcrossing allowances and inbreeding programs, within the rules of the WCF and according to the local government laws.

 Full brother-sister matings are not advisable and should be strongly discouraged.